What to do, hear, see | March 1-7

 A Life Well Worth Remembering

 David Herriman was a visionary businessman and philanthropist, supportive of so many area local organizations, and always in a quiet, matter-of-fact way.
-A musical cabaret celebrating his life and legacy is open to the public.
+The Playhouse is hosting a musical cabaret celebrating his life and legacy.
 And that’s the way David would have wanted it.
 Godspeed, David.
 You will be sorely missed.
+Thank you.

 To RSVP please contact Tamara@artworkscincinnati.org.